 You wouldn’t sign-up for a weight loss program, tutor, or personal training and expect results in a month.
 The same is true for coaching.

 We can talk weekly, every other week, or once each month, based on your goals, availability, and budget.
 The important thing is to make a commitment to progressive growth.

 What happens if we don’t use all the sessions within a three-month or six-month period?

-If sessions need to be rescheduled due to illness, vacation, or other circumstances, we will aim to reschedule within the same calendar month.
-However, for clients who do not use all their sessions within the agreed upon coaching period, the duration of the coaching agreement can be extended up to one additional month.
+If sessions need to be rescheduled due to illness, vacation, or other circumstances, we will aim to reschedule within 30 days of missed sessions.
+For clients who do not use all their sessions within the agreed upon coaching period, the duration of the coaching agreement can be extended up to one additional month.